Fluphenazine

 Patient Forms

 Before you attend your first appointment at Sage Elevate, please make sure to review the documents below.
-The Patient Consent Form and HIPAA Privacy Authorization Form need to be filled out and signed ahead of your appointment, whereas the Notice of Privacy Practices, Patient Rights and Responsibilities, and Appointment Lateness and Cancelation are for reference only.
-Please contact us if you have any questions!
+The Behavioral Health Consent Form, Patient Consent Form and HIPAA Privacy Authorization Form need to be filled out and signed ahead of your appointment, whereas the other forms are for reference only.
+Please contact us if you have any questions.